-The good news is that figuring out how to set up a free telehealth account no longer requires a large IT budget, a long onboarding process, or even a credit card.
-Platforms designed for the modern healthcare professional allow you to get a fully functional, secure virtual care setup running within minutes.
+Patients now expect the option to consult their provider from home.
+Clinics that offer telehealth see measurable improvements in appointment uptake and patient satisfaction.
+Learning how to set up a free telehealth account no longer requires a large IT budget, a long onboarding process, or even a credit card.
+You can get a fully functional, secure virtual care setup running within minutes.

-This guide walks you through exactly how to set up a free telehealth account in four straightforward steps.
+This guide walks you through exactly how to set up a free telehealth account in a few straightforward steps.
 You will learn how to sign up, configure your video consultation settings, invite your first patient, and understand what to expect from a free tier versus a paid subscription.

 Step 1: Sign Up and Create Your Free Telehealth Account